kyma-project/examples/gateway/README.md

 1. On the main Kyma page, click on the **General Settings** button.
 2. In the **Kubeconfig** section, click the **Download config** button.
-3. Open the downloaded file in a text editor, select the **token** section and copy it to the clipboard.
+3. Open the downloaded file in a text editor, select the value in the **token** field and copy it to the clipboard.
 4. The token is later referred to as **\{jwt-token\}**.

 #### Test the APIs with JWT authentication